 There are many goldfish species that are blended breeds – meaning they have not been carefully bred to maintain specific qualities, such as coloration.

 This means these “mixed” species aren’t guaranteed to keep a specific coloring, including orange.
 They may, as they mature, simply turn black because of these genetic markers in their DNA.

 Most of these color changes due to genetics will happen in the goldfish’s first year of life, but not always.
 You might also notice the changes gradually happening as the fish matures in the next few years of their life.

 Top Tip: Often, lighter areas will appear alongside these darker areas when this happens due to age.

 So, in this case, what does it mean when a goldfish turns black?
 Simple genetics.

 This causes many severe health issues that ultimately end in death for your fish.
-So check your water parameters often to make sure this doesn’t happen.
+If there is ammonia in the tank, black patches will start to show up at this point.

 If there are dark spots like this, your fish will also likely start flicking its tail and rubbing against surfaces because of being irritated.